danieloverbeck/danieloverbeck.github.io/README.md

 ### Welcome!

-I am a PhD candidate in Economics at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>. \
+I am an Assistant Professor of Economics (tenure-track) at the <a href="https://nus.edu.sg/" target="_blank">National University of Singapore</a> (Lee Kuan Yew School of Public Policy).
+I received my PhD from the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a> in June 2025. \
 My main research interests are in Public Economics and Development Economics.

-I look forward to joining the <a href="" target="_blank">National University of Singapore</a> (Lee Kuan Yew School of Public Policy) as Assistant Professor of Economics in August 2025.

 ### <a href="https://danieloverbeck.github.io/OverbeckCVJan.pdf" target="_blank">Curriculum Vitae</a>